ayan20985/ayan20985.github.io/index.md

     margin-bottom: 20px; /* Add bottom margin to create space between container and text below */ }

-  /* Style for hyperlinks in the content container */
   #content_container a {
     color: #283741; /* Change the color of hyperlinks */
     text-decoration: underline; /* Add underline to hyperlinks */